 A sprinkle of salt

-Heat oil in frypan over a medium-high heat.
+Heat oil in a frypan over medium-high heat.
 Saute onions in oil for 3 minutes, until softened and slightly browned.
 Add the mushrooms, saute 5 minutes more.
-Garlic, saute 2 minutes.
-Add spices and mix through throughly.
+Garlic, saute for 2 minutes.
+Add spices and mix thoroughly.
 Add a sprinkle of water to help deglaze the pan.
-Use your spatula to scrap the bottom removing all the delicious browned garlic and spice.
+Use your spatula to scrape the bottom, removing all the delicious browned garlic and spice.

 Lightly crumble in tofu and spinach (optional) fold in.
 Don’t crush the tofu, focus on lifting it to evenly brown the chunks.
 The chunkier, the better the texture.
 Leave to cook for about 15 minutes, turning the mixture occasionally.
 If it’s sticking too much add 1/5 cup of water and lower the heat.
 Now here’s the POP; lime juice and nutritional yeast added and folded in.
 If too dry add small amounts of water.
 The moisture will depend on the water contained in the tofu.